arunp77/Job-Market-project/README.md

   ```

    ![query](images/api-query.png)

+## Docker Images

+We also maintain a Docker image for our project, available on Docker Hub at [arunp77/job_market](https://hub.docker.com/r/arunp77/job_market), ensuring accessibility and easy deployment.
+For more details, in what way we planned our project Docker image, please see [docker-image integration](Docker-image-integration.md).

 ## Contributors
 This project is a group effort and would not have been possible without the help of these contributors: